 - Active use of neural pathways for voluntary movement with physical feedback to the brain leads to improved ability for the patient to walk on their own.

-Physical therapists with Brooks Rehabilitation – Osceola Crossing have received specialty training to provide this therapy in a safe environment with a pneumatic lift and body weight support system.
+Physical therapists with Brooks Rehabilitation – Osceola Crossings have received specialty training to provide this therapy in a safe environment with a pneumatic lift and body weight support system.

 Private Local Media Demonstration on Friday, July 23, 2021 from 2 – 4:00 p.m.

-Media is invited for a private tour of the Osceola Crossing clinic with demonstrations of HAL on Friday, July 23, from 2 – 4:00 p.m.
+Media is invited for a private tour of the Osceola Crossings clinic with demonstrations of HAL on Friday, July 23, from 2 – 4:00 p.m.
 EST.

 - Aqsa Mirza and Mary Lou Bryant, two patients currently participating in HAL treatment, will be available to demonstrate and share what it feels like for a patient to use HAL to walk, stand, and move.